mhoff873/Primality-Library/README.md

 # Primelab
-Functions for finding prime numbers, factors, and prime number distributions
+Functions for finding prime numbers, factors, and prime number distributions.

  - Written for Python 3.3.
 Matplotlib required to plot prime number distribution in sieves